Oxegen 2008: Saturday

 In the Green Room, The Ting Tings second ever Irish appearance was timed with a downturn in the weather, with heavy rain prompting a large crowd into the marquee to witness a set that opened with "Great DJ" and closed with "Shut Up and Let Me Go" and "That's Not My Name".
 Gardaí closed off all entrances to stem the huge crowd, although the situation was not quite as serious as at MGMT in the Pet Sounds tent the following day.

-Camille O'Sullivan arrived on the Pet Sounds Stage in a kimono and a trilby and stripped down to a saucy dress and Wizard of Oz style sequined stilettos for "In These Shoes", which she performed in an array of pin-up poses.
+Camille O'Sullivan arrived on the Pet Sounds Stage in a kimono and a trilby and stripped down to a dress and Wizard of Oz style sequined stilettos for "In These Shoes", which she performed in an array of pin-up poses.
 She miowed and purred her way through the set, crawling onto the speaker to fondle security.
-A burlesque show of epic proportions, Camille ended up stripping down to just a sexy corset and fishnets teamed with a pair of wellies in true festival fashion.
-Her band, complete with a mini brass section, were the perfect accompaniment to the sultry singer, following her lead throughout.
-In a final number she cocked her tail and flaunted her sexy curves, winking at lucky audience members and ignoring the "get them off you"s from one eager gentleman in the crowd.
-She gave a final thank you to her obliging band, before leaving a stunned and delighted crowd clutching a bottle of wine in one hand and her dress in the other.
+A burlesque show, Camille ended up stripping down to just a corset and fishnets teamed with a pair of wellies.
+Her band, complete with a mini brass section, were the accompaniment to the singer, following her lead throughout.
+In a final number, she cocked her tail and flaunted her curves, winking at lucky audience members and ignoring the "get them off you"s from one eager gentleman in the crowd.
+She gave a final thank you to her band, before leaving while clutching a bottle of wine in one hand and her dress in the other.

 Seasick Steve told the crowd at the Pet Sounds Stage: "Man I like coming up here – y'all special.
 Ireland got me started when I thought I was all done.
 God damn you rock – y'all gold."
 Following a session with his Three Stringed Tranz Wonder he moved onto his one-string Diddley bow.
 During "Thunderbird" he selected a rain-soaked poncho-clad female member of the audience, brought her up on stage, put her on a chair and dedicated the song to her and all the women in the audience.
 He then embraced her at the end.